 The TI-84 Plus C is a much slower in graphing than the TI-84 and the keyboard lags (so if you are a fast texter you will miss a few keystrokes).
 Otherwise, the TI-84 Plus C Silver is an upgrade to the existing TI graphing calculators and is worth considering.

-- Display is backlit and features full color in high resolution;
+- The display is backlit and features full color in high resolution;

 - A rechargeable battery is included;